World IBD Day 2022: 20 years of living with Ulcerative Colitis

 Some people still think women are elite beings who don’t have digestive systems

-I remember being on a night out in my early twenties, and hearing my friend’s boyfriend say “Girls just poo rose petals.”
-God knows why he was talking about crapping, and sure, it was a joke – but contrary to popular belief, women are human beings with digestive systems.
+In my early twenties, I remember being on a night out and hearing my friend’s boyfriend say “Girls just poo rose petals.”
+God knows why he was talking about crapping, and sure, it was a “joke” – but contrary to popular belief, women are human beings with digestive systems.
 Not only that, some women have digestive systems that don’t function normally, and I am one of those women.

 Comments like the rose petal one and countless others have made living with UC since I was a teenage girl that extra bit stressful, that extra bit shameful, that extra bit embarrassing.
-I still remember one of my friends coming over to see me after my first ever colonoscopy test (aka camera up the arse) and asking with a terrified expression “is the camera still up there now?” – like I was a piece of human CCTV equipment.
-We were only 12 at the time, so fair play, it must have been a confusing concept to grasp, but it all factored into me hiding my UC at every possible opportunity, which was counterproductive to my overall well-being.
+I still remember one of my friends coming over to see me after my first ever colonoscopy test (aka camera up the bum) and asking with a terrified expression “is the camera still up there now?” – like I was a piece of human CCTV equipment.
+We were only 12 at the time, so it must have been a confusing concept to grasp, but it all factored into me hiding my UC at every possible opportunity, which was hugely counterproductive to my overall well-being.

-I’m almost 32 now, and I’m finally at a place in my life where I feel comfortable talking to people/the internet about my chronic illness.
+I’m almost 32 now, and I’m finally at a place in my life where I feel comfortable talking to most people/the internet about my chronic illness.
 It took a long while to get here, so excuse me if I don’t hold my tongue, or my bowels, any longer.

 The doctors & nurses who have treated me at The Royal London & Mile End Hospitals all deserve a medal